 Table of Contents

-Carbohydrates are the aldehydes or ketones of polyalcohols (alcohols with several carboxyl groups) with a carbon/water ratio of 1:1 which results in the chemical molecular formula of Cn(H20)n.
-In case of a hexose with six C-atoms, the molecular formula would, therefore, be C6(H20)6.
+Carbohydrates are the aldehydes or ketones of polyalcohols (alcohols with several carboxyl groups) with a carbon/water ratio of 1:1, which results in the chemical molecular formula of Cn(H20)n.
+In case of a hexose with six carbon (C) atoms, the molecular formula would, therefore, be C6(H20)6.

-The number of relevant carbohydrates that you have to know as a medical student, however, is very limited and, with a few tricks, they can be studied and understood very quickly.
+The number of relevant carbohydrates that medical students must know, however, is very limited and, with a few tricks, students can study and understand them very quickly.

-Monosaccharides (or simple sugars) can be further classified by counting their carbon atoms.
-The most relevant monosaccharides for the metabolism (as well as for medical exams) are hexoses (6 C atoms) and pentoses (5 C atoms).
-Carbohydrates with more or fewer C atoms also play a role, but to a smaller extent, i.e. glycerin aldehyde (3 C atoms), erythrose (4 C atoms) or sedoheptulose (7 C atoms), of which the last two represent an intermediate product in the hexose monophosphate pathway of glucose metabolism (see below).
-Aside from sedoheptulose, however, tetroses, trioses or heptoses are not as relevant for students of medicine which is why they are not mentioned here further.
+Carbohydrates with more or fewer C atoms also play a role, but to a smaller extent—that is, glycerin aldehyde (three C atoms), erythrose (four C atoms), or sedoheptulose (seven C atoms), of which the last two represent an intermediate product in the hexose monophosphate pathway of glucose metabolism (see below).
+Aside from sedoheptulose, however, tetroses, trioses, or heptoses are not as relevant for medical students, which is why they are not discussed further here.

 Chirality and Isomerism of Monosaccharides

 Essential for the detection of isomerism is the ability to identify chiral centers in a molecule.
 An atom is always chiral if it has four different binding partners.
 Therefore, if this is applied to an aldohexose, i.e. D-glucose, one realizes that it possesses four chiral centers (C2–C5).
-As pentoses are one carbon atom smaller than hexoses, they only possess three chiral centers (C2–C4).
+Pentoses are one carbon atom smaller than hexoses, so they only possess three chiral centers (C2–C4).

-The D- and L-nomenclature of sugars always refer to the position of the OH group at the C5 atom in the Fischer projection (i.e., the second carbon atom from the bottom).
-If the OH group is to the left, it is an L-sugar; if it is to the right, it is a D-sugar (‘D’ from lat. dexter = right).
-All sugars occurring in the human body are D-sugars.
+The D- and L-nomenclature of carbohydrates always refer to the position of the OH group at the C5 atom in the Fischer projection (i.e. the second carbon atom from the bottom).
+If the OH group is to the left, it is an L-carbohydrate; if it is to the right, it is a D-carbohydrate (‘D’ from Latin dexter = right).
+All carbohydrates in the human body are D-carbohydrates.

-Three of the four most important hexoses for the body are isomers and they are therefore very similar to each other which, on one hand, make them easy to learn.
-On the other hand, however, special caution is warranted as to not mistake one for the other.
+Three of the four most important hexoses for the body are isomers, and they are therefore very similar to each other.
+On one hand, this quality makes them easy to learn.
+On the other hand, however, special caution is warranted to avoid mistaking one for the other.

 Excursus: Stereochemistry and Isomerism Relationships of the Most Important Carbohydrates